 Most employees who work for a covered employer become eligible for CO PFML benefits after they have earned at least $2,500 in wages, subject to premium contributions, over a period of a year.

-Eligible employees can take paid leave up to 12 weeks (up to 4 additional weeks if complications due to pregnancy or childbirth) for the following reasons:
+Eligible employees can take paid leave for the following leave types/qualified leave reasons:

-Guardian is currently assessing our ability to have product offerings for CO PFML.
 The state of Colorado with the Division of Family and Medical Leave is currently developing its PFML regulations, including specifics on how its program will be implemented.
 We are actively collaborating with the state of Colorado, monitoring all developments as they become available.
-We help keep our customers and brokers informed every step of the way.
+We will keep our customers and brokers informed every step of the way.

 Effective employee leave management is key to ensuring your business remains compliant with state laws, helping you avoid costly fines.

 Guardian has provided employers with statutory disability plans for more than a decade, taking a consultative approach to bring resources together for successful PFML plan implementation and management, no matter the level of complexity.
 Our management of PFML plans help ensure that any Human Resources team can meet the challenge of efficiently managing employee leaves while helping to ease administrative burden and enhancing compliance.
 Our plans are fully insured, state-approved, and backed by digital capabilities designed to help make administration easier.

 Further, our Guardian absence management solutions can help reduce the administrative burden and enhance compliance with the integrated management of STD and LTD benefits, state and federal family medical leaves, and company leaves.
 Available to companies with 50 or more employees, employers can choose from a variety of plans and service options, including ADA support.

 To learn more about Guardian leave management services, reach out to your Guardian group sales consultant or broker.